Ask Netlify

 When your application runs and the function executes the database query, you can monitor these queries in your PolyScale workspace.
 In your PolyScale workspace, select Caches > Observability to access your query counts.

 You can unlink a cache in the Netlify UI.
-After selecting your site, select Integrations > Database > PolyScale to access your integrated caches.
-In the Connected caches menu, select Unlink for the cache you want to unlink.
+After selecting your site, select Integrations > Database > PolyScale > View to access your integrated caches.
+In the Database caches menu select the cache you want to unlink and then select Unlink cache.
 Unlinking the cache from the integration doesn’t delete it from your PolyScale workspace.

 # Disable the integration

-To disable the PolyScale Integration, navigate to the Netlify UI and select your site, then select Integrations > Database > PolyScale.
-From the Disable PolyScale menu, select Disable to disconnect PolyScale from your Netlify site.
+To disable the PolyScale Integration, navigate to the Netlify UI and select your site, then select Integrations > Database > PolyScale > View.
+From the Disable PolyScale menu, select Disable to remove the PolyScale integration from your Netlify site.

 # More resources